owenvoke/owenvoke/README.md

 - Working on [@pestphp][], [@laravel-zero][], [@tldr-pages][], [@parceltrap][], and more.
 - Contact me on [Twitter][], or via email

-I'm interested in PHP and Laravel, Web3 and cryptocurrencies, and anything tech.
+I'm interested in PHP, Laravel, Web3, cryptocurrencies, and anything tech.

 Check out [voke.dev][] for more information.